thoughtbot/shoulda-matchers/README.md

 ## Matchers

-The following is a list of matchers shipped with the gem.
+Here is the full list of matchers that ship with this gem.
 If you need details about any of them, make sure to [consult the documentation][rubydocs]!

 ### ActiveModel matchers